 - Determining the appropriate action to take, where your account has gone into arrears or default.
 We will tell you where we will make such decisions and you have the right to ask for these to be reconsidered manually.

-We will use your personal data in profiling in order to identify your suitability for products and services we offer and to inform you of these.
+We will use your personal data in profiling in order to identify your suitability for products and services we offer under the Vanquis brand, and to inform you of these.
 Where an individual’s financial history suggests they are unlikely to be accepted for a particular product or service, we may use that data to opt them out of receiving information about that product or service.
 This is in individuals’ interests as it helps stop them receiving irrelevant marketing or being targeted with marketing about products that they cannot afford.
 These types of profiling are only used in relation to our own products and services and as such are generally not considered to have a significant effect on your rights and interests.
 (See “Right to object” above and “Marketing” below).